ple1n/awesome/philosophy2.md

 - The history is shaped by outliers. (not workers)
 - The masses always want to shame the outliers because they don't obey a norm, yet the rich oppress them.
 - The masses preach property laws yet the outliers rig the markets.
 They see it as just.

-There is always exception to rules which the masses constantly follow and many genuinely believe in the justness that they are forced to follow the rules.
-Rules however, always come with exceptions, the regulators themselves, and the rich.
-The masses turn a blind eye to such facts.
-I have met some communists online and they seem to believe in a revolution by the masses, for which I later found some excellent rebuttals.

-Identify the causally important elements towards a causal goal, effect or consequence.
-The history is always shaped by outliers.
-If there are mass movements, it's usually initiated by a few people, or sparks of thoughts from a few people.
-It would be massively fallacious to attribute the change to the masses.
-Innovators are, by tautology, outliers.

 ## The majority deserve the treatment